awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 ## BGP Communities<a name="bgp-communities"></a>

-AWS Direct Connect supports a range of BGP community tags to help control the scope \(regional or global\) of traffic\.
+AWS Direct Connect supports a range of BGP community tags to help control the scope \(regional or global\) and route preference of traffic\.

 ### Scope BGP Communities<a name="scope-bgp-communities"></a>